Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 - Traditional class based
 - New, recommended way with functions

-Back before something known as hooks, function components were not as useful because they did not have access to react life cycle, and could not manage state, but now function components have nearly the same functionality, in less code, and nicer looking code

-There is actually talk now, that class components may become deprecated in the future
+Back before something known as hooks, function components were not as useful because they did not have access to react life cycle, and could not manage state, but now function components have nearly the same functionality, in less code, and nicer looking code.
+There is actually talk now, that class components may become deprecated in the future.

 ## React JSX

 used to create the template for React components.
-It looks like HMLT, but it is written inside of javascript.
-This gets injected into the virtual DOM and diplayed on the browser

-JSX uses Babel to compile it to ES6 or ES5 before everything is rendered

-JSX unlike HMTL is case sensitive, lowercase tags are rendered as HTLM elements, and Upercase tags are rendered as react components

-It is important to remember to wrap your entire JSX in a single root tag, this is because of the way react handles the DOM
+It looks like HTML, but it is written inside of javascript.
+This gets injected into the virtual DOM and diplayed on the browser.
+JSX uses Babel to compile it to ES6 or ES5 before everything is rendered.
+JSX unlike HTML is case sensitive, lowercase tags are rendered as HTML elements, and uppercase tags are rendered as react components.
+It is important to remember to wrap the entire JSX in a single root tag, this is because of the way react handles the DOM.

 ## React Virtual DOM

-React renders the components in order to display them to the view
+React renders the components in order to display them to the view.

-Our react components are injected into the root html element to be displayed on the page, in fact we never leave that one html page, we just swap components in the root element of index.html
+Our react components are injected into the root html element to be displayed on the page, in fact we never leave that one html page, we just swap components in the root element of index.html.

-React uses a virtual DOM to map the components view to the actual DOM object (because we don't actually write HTML in react)

-The reason behind a virtual DOM is beause rendering the page, and updating the real DOM is costly in performance

-So the virtual DOM is much more lightweight than the actual DOM, which is why React uses it only to update the Real DOM when absolutely necessary
+React uses a virtual DOM to map the components view to the actual DOM object (because we don't actually write HTML in react).
+The reason behind a virtual DOM is because of rendering the page and updating the real DOM is costly in performance.
+So the virtual DOM is much more lightweight than the actual DOM, which is why React uses it only to update the Real DOM when absolutely necessary.

 # Class Components Overview